PyPy: Details and motivation

-PyPy aims to provide a common translation and support framework for producing implementations of dynamic languages, emphasizing a clean separation between language specification and implementation aspects.
-It also aims to provide a compliant, flexible and fast implementation of the Python programming language using the above framework to enable new advanced features without having to encode low-level details into it.
+PyPy aims to provide a common translation and support framework for producing implementations of dynamic languages, emphasizing a separation between language specification and implementation aspects.
+It also aims to provide a compliant implementation of the Python programming language using the above framework enabling new advanced features without having to encode low-level details into it.

 RPython

 The PyPy interpreter itself is written in a restricted subset of Python called RPython (Restricted Python).
 RPython puts some constraints on the Python language such that a variable's type can be inferred at compile time.

 The PyPy project has developed a toolchain that analyzes RPython code and translates it into a form of byte code, which can be lowered into C. There used to be other backends in addition to C (Java, C#, and JavaScript), but those suffered from bitrot and have been removed.
 Thus, the recursive logo of PyPy is a snake swallowing itself since the RPython is translated by a Python interpreter.
 The code can also be run untranslated for testing and analysis, which provides a nice test-bed for research into dynamic languages.

 It allows for pluggable garbage collectors, as well as optionally enabling Stackless Python features.
 Finally, it includes a just-in-time (JIT) generator that builds a just-in-time compiler into the interpreter, given a few annotations in the interpreter source code.
 The generated JIT compiler is a tracing JIT.

-RPython is now also used to write non-Python language implementations, such as Pixie.
+RPython has also been used to write non-Python language implementations, such as a Lisp-based language called Pixie.